leonov-av/scanvus/README.md

   --host HOST           Remote host to scan (ip of hostname) --user-name USER_NAME
-                        Username to authenticate on remote host --password            Password to authenticate on remote host
+                        Username to authenticate on remote host --password PASSWORD   Password to authenticate on remote host
   --key-path KEY_PATH   Path to the private key file to authenticate on remote host --docker-image DOCKER_IMAGE
                         Docker image